 The Topia Mine is located in the Sierra Madre Mountains in the state of Durango in northwestern Mexico.
-The mine produces concentrates containing silver, gold, lead and zinc and earns additional revenue from custom milling of third-party ore at its processing facility.
+The mine produces concentrates containing silver, gold, lead and zinc and earns revenue from custom milling of third-party ore at its processing facility.

-Great Panther Silver’s exploration properties include the El Horcón, Santa Rosa and Plomo projects in Mexico; and the Argosy project in Canada.
+Great Panther Mining's exploration properties include the El Horcón, Santa Rosa and Plomo projects in Mexico and the Argosy project in Canada.
 The El Horcón project is located 100 kilometres by road northwest of Guanajuato, Santa Rosa is located approximately 15 kilometres northeast of Guanajuato, and the Plomo property is located in Sonora, Mexico.
 The Argosy property is located in the Red Lake Mining District in Northwestern Ontario, Canada.